radbirb/Short-FedoraKDE-Tips/README.md

 ## The various versions of "debloating" Fedora KDE

-**Full additional KDE/Fedora program removal (includes "DeAknoadisation")**:
+**Full additional KDE/Fedora program removal (includes "DeAkonadisation")**:

 ``sudo dnf remove akregator kamoso mediawriter elisa-player kmag kgpg qt5-qdbusviewer kcharselect kcolorchooser dragon kmines kmahjongg kpat kruler kmousetool kmouth kolourpaint konversation krdc kfind kaddressbook kmail kontact korganizer ktnef libreoffice-* kf5-akonadi-*``

-**Additional KDE/Fedora app removal without removing necessary Akonadi libraries (No "DeAkonadisation", only to keep stuff like KGpg, which some may find useful, but is not needed)**
+**Additional KDE/Fedora app removal without removing necessary Akonadi libraries (No full "DeAkonadisation", only to keep stuff like KGpg, which some may find useful, but is not needed)**

 ``sudo dnf remove akregator kamoso mediawriter elisa-player kmag qt5-qdbusviewer kcharselect kcolorchooser dragon kmines kmahjongg kpat kruler kmousetool kmouth kolourpaint konversation krdc kfind kaddressbook kmail kontact korganizer ktnef libreoffice-*``

-You may remove ``libreoffice-*`` or anything else (if you do "DeAknoadisation", expect apps that depend on it to install Aknoadi libraries back) from the commands above if you would like to keep it.
+You may remove ``libreoffice-*`` or anything else (if you do "DeAkonadisation", expect apps that depend on it to install Aknoadi libraries back) from the commands above if you would like to keep it.

 **Results**

-All in all, this brings down the default package count from around 1700-1800~ to around 1600~
+All in all, this brings down the default package count from around 1700-1800~ to around 1600~.

 **Notice!**